 - Overspending on your house

-Needs are essential to your wellbeing or safety.
-They are worth spending money on because not having them will hurt your quality of life in some way.
+Needs are essential to your wellbeing or safety and worth every penny.
+If not having something will hurt your quality of life, it's probably a need.

 If you eat takeout most nights, that fancy kitchen is probably a "want."

 ...bad knees?
-You might list single story as a need.
+You might list a single-story floor plan as a need.

 ...don't drive?
 A grocery store within walking distance might be a need.

-...have 7 children you stay at home with all summer?
-You might actually need a pool to keep them entertained.
+...have seven children you stay at home with all summer?
+You might need a pool to keep them entertained and maintain your sanity.

 Sit down and look at the listings on Realtor.com, then list all the description details of the houses you like.